.reload (Reload Module)

 Forces the debugger to immediately load the symbols.
 This parameter overrides lazy symbol loading.
 For more information, see the following Remarks section.

 Ignores a mismatch in the .pdb file versions.
 (If you do not include this parameter, the debugger does not load mismatched symbol files.)
 When you use /i, /f is used also, even if you do not explicitly specify it.

 Lists the modules but does not reload their symbols.
-(In kernel mode, this parameter gives the same output as the !drivers extension.)
+(In kernel mode, this parameter provides output similar to the lm command.)